basarat/typescript-book/docs/classes-emit.md

 };
 ```

-The reason its wrapped in an Immediately-Invoked Function Expression (IIFE) i.e.
+The reason it's wrapped in an Immediately-Invoked Function Expression (IIFE) i.e.

 ```ts
 (function () {